comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 - Create a new file, `.adds/nm/koreader`, with the contents `menu_item:main:KOReader:cmd_spawn:quiet:exec /mnt/onboard/.adds/koreader/koreader.sh`.
 - Eject & unplug your device.
 Nickel should restart, and you should have a new `KOReader` item in the main menu.

-You can open KOReader directly from the main menu in the top-left of the home screen.
+You can now open KOReader directly from the main menu.

 ----